eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

 Installation
 ============

-This section provides the user with an easy-to-use installation guide of both the *Integration Service* and of the *System Handles*, and an explanation of how to launch and deploy an *Integration Service* project.
+This section provides the user with an easy-to-follow installation guide of both the *Integration Service* and of the *System Handles*, and an explanation of how to launch and deploy an *Integration Service* project.